 I absolutely agree that First Responders are serving their country.
 Especially the volunteers: most firefighters in the U.S. are volunteers, as are quite a few of the medics, and even a fair number of cops.
 They are absolutely serving their fellow humans.

 There has definitely been a trend of people telling me “Thank you for your service,” so I know it’s an expanding idea.
 But if you haven’t thought about that, maybe you can think about it now.
+I mean, not to me, but to the firefighters, medics, and cops you interact with, especially when they’re volunteers.

 With the ambulance on scene, I got to go home, and get some hot leftovers in.
 The last of the firefighters didn’t get to go home until 3:00 a.m., and one of the deputies stayed all night.
 And through it all, Dispatch was cool and collected: they are First Responders too.